llaske/sugarizer-server/README.md

 * once a new user created, you should see the home with all activities,
 * go to Journal view, you should see at the bottom of the screen the two icons to switch to private/shared journal,
 * go to the neighborhood view, you should see one icon for the server and one for you.

+## Running from a Raspberry Pi

+To deploy Sugarizer Server from a Raspberry Pi, a specific packaging name [Sugarizer Schoolbox](https://github.com/llaske/sugarizer-school-box) is available [here](https://github.com/llaske/sugarizer-school-box).

+## Running from the cloud

+You could install on any existing cloud platform (Amazon, Micrsoft Azure, Google Cloud Platform, ...).
+Detail of settings for Google Cloud Platform is available [here](deploytoGCP.md).

 ## Server settings